dsgrid/dsgrid-project-StandardScenarios/dsgrid_project/initial_tempo_directions.md

   --remote-path TEXT  path to dsgrid remote registry  [default: s3://nrel-
                       dsgrid-registry]

-  -o, --offline       run in registry commands in offline mode.
-WARNING: any
-                      commands you perform in offline mode run the risk of being out-of-sync with the latest dsgrid registry, and any write commands will not be officially synced with the remote registry

   -d, --dry-run       run registry commands in dry-run mode without writing to
                       the local or remote registry